Marshall Major

-The amplifier used KT88 output valves, two ECC83 preamp valves and one ECC82 valve.
+The amplifier used KT88 output valves, two ECC83 preamp valves and one ECC82 valve as a phase inverter.
 Approximately 1,200 of these amps were produced from 1967 to 1974; Marshall ceased production when the supply of KT88s ran out.

 The amplifier was used by rock musicians who needed very high volume.
 A notable user is Ritchie Blackmore; his Major had the two input channels cascaded into one, essentially creating the first Marshall with a master volume.

 Other versions

 The Major was also made as a PA amplifier, Model 1966 (from 1967 to 1971, with eight inputs in four channels; known in 1967 as the PA 200), and as a bass amplifier, Model 1978 (from 1967 to 1974).
 A line of on-ear headphones by Marshall have also been issued with the same name.